 - Take care not to scratch the screen of your handheld.
 Keep the screen clean.
 When working with your handheld, use the supplied stylus or plastic-tipped pens intended for use with a touch-sensitive screen.
 Never use an actual pen or pencil or other sharp object on the surface of the handheld screen. - Your handheld is not waterproof and should not be exposed to rain or moisture.
 Under extreme conditions, water may enter the circuitry through the front panel buttons.
-In general, treat your handheld as you would a pocket calculator or other small electronic instrument. - The screen of your handheld contains a glass element.
-Take care not to drop your handheld or subject it to any strong impact.
-Do not carry your handheld in your back pocket: if you sit on it, the glass may break. - Protect your handheld from temperature extremes.
-Do not leave your handheld on the dashboard of a car on a hot day or on a day when temperatures are below freezing, and keep it away from heaters and other heat sources. - Do not store or use your handheld in any location that is extremely dusty, damp, or wet. - Use a soft, damp cloth to clean your handheld.
+In general, treat your handheld as you would a pocket calculator or other small electronic instrument. - Take care not to drop your handheld or subject it to any strong impact.
+Do not carry your handheld in your back pocket: if you sit on it, you may damage it. - Protect your handheld from temperature extremes.
+For example, do not leave your organizer on the dashboard of a car on a hot day or on a day when temperatures are below freezing, and keep it away from heaters and other heat sources. - Do not store or use your handheld in any location that is extremely dusty, damp, or wet. - Use a soft, damp cloth to clean your handheld.
 If the surface of the handheld screen becomes soiled, clean it with a soft cloth moistened with a diluted window-cleaning solution.